Artist Bio

 Artist Statement

 My work explores the relationship between everyday life, family, and identity—and how lineage shapes who we are.
-Additionally, how inherited memory and culture passed through people, families and communities shapes us both consciously and unconsciously.
-I ask: how much of our aspirations, interests and decisions are truly our own, and how much has been carried across generations?
+I am interested in how inherited memory and culture, passed through people, families, and communities, shape us both consciously and unconsciously.
+I ask: how much of our aspirations, interests, and decisions are truly our own, and how much has been carried across generations?
 Is our existence a continuation of our ancestors’ dreams?
-To exist as the gift of those choices made before us feels both beautiful and divine.

 Through portraiture, I depict everyday individuals in my community with reverence, highlighting beauty and illuminating those often misrepresented or overlooked in society.
-Each portrait celebrates the individual’s presence in the moment, while reflecting the continuity of ancestry.
+Each portrait celebrates the individual’s presence while reflecting the continuity of ancestry and the ways lineage remains present in our lives.

-Through this work, I invite viewers to reflect on their own relationship to ancestry—what has been carried, what has been chosen, and what continues forward.
-In this way, each figure exists as both a continuation and a beginning, holding the past while moving toward what is still becoming.
+I invite viewers to reflect on their own relationship to ancestry—what has been carried, what has been chosen, and what continues forward.
+Each figure exists as both a continuation and a beginning, holding the past while moving toward what is still becoming.